 This blog post is part of our AOM Day Series on Qi.
-Stay tuned for more blog posts.
+Get more here:

-Tongue diagnosis is an essential tool used by traditional Chinese medicine practitioners.
-Your tongue plays a unique role in your body’s construction; it is the only organ of your body that is both interior and exterior.
+Chinese tongue diagnosis is an essential tool used by acupuncturists and traditional Chinese medicine practitioners.
+Your tongue plays a unique role in understanding your body’s constitution; it is the only organ that is both interior and exterior.

 Tongues differ from one person to the next and, although people probably take them for granted, they have a lot to tell me if I look carefully.
 Your tongue provides a window into how your body is functioning, for example, each tongue will change as its owner ages or experiences improvements or declines in health.

 A healthy tongue is naturally pink and has a thin white coating.
 It looks like the first tongue in the diagram provided.
 Almost all tongues have some imperfections, especially as we age, but certain lifestyle choices produce noticeable changes.

 For example, regular smokers will often have a drier, yellowish coating on their tongues.
 Some color signs are long lasting, like the smoker’s tongue but others are temporary; whatever you eat can temporarily stain your tongue – think about a red a lollypop – so please don’t worry unnecessarily.

 I once had a patient show up with a bright purple tongue that surprised me.
 Upon questioning, she remembered the grape ice pop she had eaten earlier.
 Good thing!
 Otherwise, I would have told her to get checked out by her MD asap.